Jaehoon9201/Python-data-preprocessing/README.md

 * Relation b/w FREQEUNCies and SCALEs
 * Relation b/w CENTER FREQUENCY and SCALEs

+As mentioned above, if u set 'C=1' , the resonalble results are come from 'above scale 2'.

+If you want to get reasonable results from 'scale 1', then you are recommended to set 'C' below 1. (ex.
+C = 0.5)

 <img width="659" alt="스크린샷 2022-11-20 오후 10 03 16" src="https://user-images.githubusercontent.com/71545160/202903322-a5ea19ee-2344-46f2-9d63-1a56620df83d.png">